-In addition to proposed tests submitted by the Utilities, the BC Energy Coalition ("Energy Coalition") and the Renewable Energy Association of B.C. ("REA") each made specific proposals relating to system extension tests or customer connection charges.
+In addition to proposed tests submitted by the Utilities, two intervenors made specific proposals relating to system extension tests or customer connection charges.
+The intervenors were the BC Energy Coalition ("Energy Coalition") and the Renewable Energy Association of B.C. ("REA").
 Their proposals are summarized below in Table 3.

-The Energy Coalition proposal focused on the connection charge, which would apply to all new customers including those who would be connected to the existing gas or electricity grid, rather than focusing only on those customers who would be connected to a system extension.
+The Energy Coalition proposal focused on the connection charge, which would apply to all new customers including those who would be connected to the existing gas or electricity grid, rather than focusing primarily on only those customers who would be connected to a system extension of the existing system.
 The Energy Coalition proposed that the customer connection charge be based on the marginal costs of service to new customers, and that these new connection charges should be complemented by a system of credits based on the efficiency ratings of the appliances installed for a new customer.
 The Energy Coalition also proposed that electric utilities adopt a policy which allowed 'net billing', whereby electricity purchases by consumers from utilities would be offset by surplus self-generated electricity returned to the utility by consumers.

 The REA proposal might best be summarized as an extended DCF method.
 Under the REA mechanism a utility would offer a system extension in exchange for a one-time payment equal to the difference between the present value of the total incremental cost of supply by the system extension and the present value of prospective customer bills.
-However, the REA proposal differed from other DCF proposals in that it would discount the cost of the system extension at either a social or utility discount rate, while customers bills would be discounted at a customer's discount rate which is typically much higher.
+However, the REA proposal differed from other DCF proposals in that it would discount the cost of the system extension at either a social or utility discount rate, while the customers' bills would be discounted at a customer's discount rate which is typically much higher.
 Moreover, the cost of supply would include all incremental costs including the cost of electrical energy or of wholesale gas, capacity within and upstream of the distribution system, and monetized environmental externality costs.
-The REA argued that its proposal would lead to "... full-cost pricing of line extensions, elimination of cross-subsidies among customers and an open competitive market for alternatives to distribution systems".
+The REA argued that its proposal would lead to: "... full-cost pricing of line extensions, elimination of cross-subsidies among customers and an open competitive market for alternatives to distribution systems."
 (T9: 1308).